ZeroCM/zcm/docs/lcm_to_zcm.md

   - Client-side web-browser (WebSockets and Javascript)

 For this, we created the ZCM project.
 Our goal is to connect all of these messaging granularities with simple and easy-to-use APIs.
-We want to be capable of defining a sinngle ZCM message type and send it anywhere.
+We want to be able to define a single ZCM message type and send and receive it anywhere.

 ## Core Differences